sssolid/Crown-Nexus/backend/DEVELOPERS_GUIDE.md

-# Developer's Guide: Logging, Error Handling, Dependency Management, Validation, and Metrics Systems
+# Developer's Guide: Application Core Systems

-This guide provides a practical overview of the logging, error handling, exception, dependency management, validation, metrics, and rate limiting systems.
-Use it as a reference when implementing these components in your code.
+This guide provides a practical overview of the core systems used throughout the application.
+Use it as a reference when implementing features and integrating with these systems.

 ## Table of Contents
 1. [Logging System](#1-logging-system)